S-Vermeer/FTD-Git/Episode 2 - Cow/Videos 2.md

 [[Sunny]] asks the [[FTD-Git/Characters/Stranger|Stranger]] what she is looking for.
 The stranger responds with "You'll know"
 #TS: 18:02
 There is a paper in a white miniature house/church thing.
 Sunny shows it to the stranger and asks whether this is it, the stranger replies to "keep looking, there's more".
-#TS: 18:20 #morse `... --- .--. .... .. .` : Translation = Sophie.
+#TS: 18:20 #morse `... --- .--. .... .. .` : Translation = [[Sophie Perry|Sophie Perry]].
 Sunny asks if it is the same morse code as before (end of episode 1), and the stranger responds with yeah.
 It has moved from the chair to the doorway.

 Pretty flowers!! or Music book! ^bsc-1
 #TS: Majority voted book.
 Book is called the Broadman Hymnal.
 The paper is hidden on song 382 or 383.
 The songs shown are He Ransomed me by J.W. ??? and He Died of a Broken Heart by T. ????